toddler moaning in sleep

-As a parent I know how unsettling it can be to hear your toddler moaning during sleep.
+As a parent I know how unsettling it can be to hear your toddler moaning in sleep.
 Those strange noises coming from their bedroom often leave us wondering if something’s wrong.
 After years of research and personal experience I’ve learned that sleep moaning in toddlers is actually quite common.

 I’ve discovered that these nocturnal sounds typically aren’t cause for concern.
 Whether it’s gentle whimpers or loud groans most toddlers make various noises while sleeping as part of their natural sleep patterns and development.
 Understanding why these sounds occur and knowing when they might signal an underlying issue has helped me navigate this puzzling aspect of toddler sleep behavior.